nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Putting a player to a team/ lineup: `put`
+### Putting a player to a lineup: `put`

 Puts a player to a specific team or to a specific lineup.

-**To put a player into a team:** <br>
-Format: `put P/PLAYER T/TEAM`
-* Puts a player to a specific team for managing purposes.
-* Displays error if either the input PLAYER or TEAM does not exist.
-* Each player can only belong to one team at a time.
-Displays errors if the input player already has a team.

-Example:
-* `put P/John Doe T/Hulluka` Puts Player John Doe into the team named Hulluka

 **To put a player to a lineup:** <br>
 Format: `put P/PLAYER L/LINEUP`
-* Adds a player to a specific lineup within his team for training purposes.
+* Adds a player to a specific lineup.
 * Displays error if either the specified PLAYER or LINEUP does not exist.
-* Displays error if the input player does not belong to any team.
-* Each player can join multiple lineups within the team he belongs to.
+* Each player can join multiple lineups.

 * Example:
 * `put P/John Doe L/starting five` Puts John Doe into the lineup named starting five